magnesj/ResInsight/docs/Completions.md

 ## Fishbones

-Fishbones are completions created by drilling or etching a set of small holes nearly perpendicular to the main bore.
+Fishbones are completions created by drilling or by jetting a set of small lateral holes with a high deviation from the main bore.
-Each set of holes is created in the same operation and is callea a _sub_ while each individual hole is called a _lateral_.
+Each set of holes created at the same location along the main bore, is referred to as a _sub_ while each individual hole is called a _lateral_.

-For each well path there is a top level folder in the **Project Tree** containing all the fish bone definitions containing settings that applies to all the fishbones for this well path.
+For each well path there is a top level folder in the **Project Tree** containing all the Fishbones definitions containing settings that applies to all the fishbones for this well path.
+To make use of the Multi Segment Well option for pressure loss along laterals, the grid resolution needs to be fine enough to allow a grid cell to be connected to only one lateral.

 ![]({{ site.baseurl }}/images/Fishbones_PropEdit.png)